CONSTITUTION OF THE ASSOCIATION OF NATIONAL DEVELOPMENT FINANCE INSTITUTIONS IN MEMBER COUNTRIES OF THE ISLAMIC DEVELOPMENT BANK

 d. to prepare and submit to the General Assembly an Annual Report on the activities of the Association including a statement of accounts for the year ended and a report on the implementation of the budget for the preceding year.

-e. to prepare such rules and by-laws as it may deem necessary and appropriate for the conduct of the business of the Association including financial rules and submit them to the General Assembly for approval;
+f. to prepare such rules and by-laws as it may deem necessary and appropriate for the conduct of the business of the Association including financial rules and submit term to the General Assembly for approval;

 a.
 The Management Committee shall meet at least twice a year at the Headquarters of the Association or at such other place as it deems appropriate.